Árpád Bogsch

 Árpád Bogsch (February 24, 1919 – September 19, 2004) was a Hungarian-American international civil servant.
 He was born in Budapest, Hungary, and became an American citizen in 1959.
 From 1973 to 1997, he was Director General of World Intellectual Property Organization (WIPO).
 He was also Secretary General of the International Union for the Protection of New Varieties of Plants (UPOV).
 He died in Geneva, Switzerland.

+WIPO

+In 1993, Bogsch described China's intellectual property development as unprecedented in the history of intellectual property.
+China cited Bogsch's statement in responding to U.S. criticism and the dynamic led to growth in the China-WIPO relationship.